delivered the opinion of the court:

 The State contends that defendant’s waiver was understandingly made and done in open court, the only requirements for a valid waiver, and, therefore, no error occurred.
 According to the State, the fact that the waiver occurred after defendant’s trial is irrelevant.
 The State further argues that defendant did not object when his counsel indicated his intent to have a bench trial, nor did defendant object at any point during the trial or when the court raised the issue of a lack of waiver.
 The State further maintains that because defendant had pled guilty four other times and was admonished at those times, he knew what he was waiving here.

-We review this claimed error under the plain error doctrine since it involves "the knowing waiver of the fundamental right to a jury trial."
-In re R.A.B., 197 Ill.2d at 363, 259 Ill.
-Dec.
-24, 757 N.E.2d 887.
-Since the facts are not disputed, the issue is a question of law, which we review de novo. *654 In re R.A.B., 197 Ill.2d at 363, 259 Ill.
-Dec.
-24, 757 N.E.2d 887.
+We review this claimed error under the plain error doctrine since it involves “the knowing waiver of the fundamental right to a jury trial.”
+In re R.A.B.,

-Based on the foregoing authority, we find that, at the very least, the record must disclose some evidence of some discussion in defendant's presence, prior to being found guilty, with respect to a jury waiver.
+Based on the foregoing authority, we find that, at the very least, the record must disclose some evidence of some discussion in defendant’s presence, prior to being found guilty, with respect to a jury waiver.
 There is no evidence of same here.
-Rather, there was one single reference to proceeding to a bench trial, in defendant's presence, some two and one-half weeks prior to trial.
-This does not constitute a discussion of a jury waiver or demonstrate that defendant was aware he *658 could choose between a jury and bench trial.
+Rather, there was one single reference to proceeding to a bench trial, in defendant’s presence, some 2Va weeks prior to trial.
+This does not constitute a discussion of a jury waiver or demonstrate that defendant was aware he could choose between a jury and bench trial.
 Accordingly, we find the evidence here is insufficient to establish a valid jury waiver by defendant.
-The instant case is akin to Eyen with the exception that no written jury waiver was present in the record there and "bench trial" was never mentioned in the defendant's presence prior to trial, whereas here, a "bench trial" was mentioned one time in defendant's presence prior to trial.
+The instant case is akin to Eyen with the exception that no written jury waiver was present in the record there and “bench trial” was never mentioned in the defendant’s presence prior to trial, whereas here, a “bench trial” was mentioned one time in defendant’s presence prior to trial.
 However, as in Eyen, defendant here was never admonished about his right to a jury trial, nor did the trial court, prior to a trial, confirm that defendant had waived a jury trial.
-Also, as in Eyen, on the day of trial, no mention was made whether the case would proceed to a bench or jury trial—the State simply proceeded to introduce evidence.
-Lastly, there was nothing stated in defendant's presence either before trial or on the day of trial that he had a choice between a jury or bench trial, which was the same situation in Eyen.
+Also, as in Eyen, on the day of trial, no mention was made of whether the case would proceed to a bench or jury trial — the State simply proceeded to introduce evidence.
+Lastly, there was nothing stated in defendant’s presence either before trial or on the day of trial that he had a choice between a jury or bench trial, which was the same situation in Eyen.
 The same is true with respect to Williamson.
-In Williamson, although "bench trial" was mentioned one time in the defendant's presence prior to trial, as in the instant case, nothing was stated that the defendant had a right to a jury trial or had waived same.
+In Williamson, although “bench trial” was mentioned one time in the defendant’s presence prior to trial, as in the instant case, nothing was stated that the defendant had a right to a jury trial or had waived same.
 Again, no mention was made on the day of trial in Williamson whether the case would proceed to a bench or jury trial.

 Moreover, even when the trial court here finally addressed the issue, after defendant had been found guilty, defendant was not admonished, even cursorily, that he had a right to be tried by a jury, like the defendant in Lombardi was, or given an opportunity to think about his choice.
 In fact, the court here did not even address defendant personally.
-Defendant was given absolutely no opportunity to demand a jury trial, or to waive same.
+Defendant was given absolutely no opportunity to demand a jury trial or to waive same.

 Although our case is different from most of those discussed above because a written jury waiver is present in the record, we do not find this fact dispositive.
 In this regard, we note that in Scott a jury waiver was filed and, apparently, found to be of no import given the other factors in the case, particularly the lack of any discussion with respect to a jury waiver in the defendant’s presence.

-Although ordering a new trial in the instant case may not be a matter of judicial economy, the trial court's error in *659 failing to fulfill its duty to obtain a valid jury waiver in open court prior to trying defendant or, at the least, prior to rendering a finding against him, cannot be excused.
+Although ordering a new trial in the instant case may not be a matter of judicial economy, the trial court’s error in failing to fulfil its duty to obtain a valid jury waiver in open court prior to trying defendant or, at the least, prior to rendering a finding against him, cannot be excused.
 Accordingly, we reverse and remand this cause for a new trial.

 In light of our decision to reverse and remand, we address only those remaining issues likely to recur upon retrial or to have an impact on a new trial.